 As we cover in the article How to Best Understand Gartner’s Ombudsman, the vendor ZL Technologies sued Gartner.
 In this lawsuit, ZL Technologies argued that Gartner’s ombudsman (highly touted by Gartner on its website) is a sham office that offers no real remediation for vendors that think they had the MQ rigged against them.
 ZL Technologies was a clear leader in their area, but they refused to pay Gartner.
 However, Gartner’s primary defense was that their output was simply a matter of “opinion,” and therefore, they could not be sued for an “opinion.”
 Hence as a defense against future lawsuits, it appears that Gartner has placed this disclaimer, which, when read, seems entirely ludicrous and inconsistent with Gartner’s claim to do research.

 Gartner is the type of company that does research but which has “no factual basis.”

 People That Work for Vendors Love Non-Factual Research

 Here we can see the responses to the share on LinkedIn.

-There were a number of likes on this share. (notice the not so convinced response from John Laban, who works in the open-source community, and knows precisely how Gartner promotes commercial vendors at the expense of open source options.
+There were several likes on this share. (notice the not so convinced response from John Laban, who works in the open-source community and knows precisely how Gartner promotes commercial vendors at the expense of open source options.

 Let review, Palo Alto Networks paid Gartner to be rated will in Gartner output, without Palo Alto Networks or Gartner disclosing to readers that Palo Alto Networks paid Gartner or how much they paid Gartner.
 Then Palo Alto Network employees “liked” the Palo Alto Network’s score in the Gartner MQ.